chanomon/gps-eclipse/README.md

 sudo service gpsd stop
 ```
 ## Getting gps data with python
-Run the python code included in this repo, get sure you have installed gps3 library.
+Run one of the python codes included in this repo, get sure you have installed gps3 or gpsd-py3 library.
 If not, you can do this with:
 ```
-pip3 install --upgrade gps3 gpsd-py
+pip3 install --upgrade gps3 gpsd-py3
 ```
 Finally run
 ```
 python gps.py
+#or alternativelly
+python gps2.py
 ```